Mezcal Sour

 How to make dried citrus wheels

-In the pictures, we garnish our mezcal sour with a dried citrus wheel which is easy to make and worth the extra bit of effort if you're planning on serving a few of these to a crowd.
+In the photos, I garnish my mezcal sour with a dried citrus wheel.
+They’re easy to make and well worth the small extra effort, especially if I’m mixing a few cocktails for a crowd.

 Use them to decorate cocktails, cakes, cookies, and more.
 You can even string them together with twine to decorate your home around the holidays!